Healthy Homes Assessment Tawa

 What We Do

-As building inspectors we deal with all the elements associated with specialist home inspections.
-We are here to ensure that you make the best choice when it comes to buying your next home.
+As building inspectors, we deal with all the components involved in specialist house inspections.
+We are there to ensure that you make the best decision when purchasing your next property.

-We take your investment seriously We conduct comprehensive checks to ensure you don’t encounter any unpleasant or costly unpleasant surprises, so you can relax and focus on the enjoyable aspects of owning or purchasing an house.
+We value your money and conduct detailed inspections so you won’t encounter any unpleasant or costly expenses, which means you can relax and focus on the fun parts of purchasing or owning a home.

-We specialise in a range of solutions to make sure you are completely aware of the state of any property you might be contemplating buying or selling and also other services.
+We are specialised in a range of services to make sure you are fully aware of the state of any property you may be contemplating buying or selling along with other solutions.

-Our systematic method of conducting your house inspection and the most up-to-date software technology which includes digital photos in your reports, you can actually see any issues that could be identified.
-With our detailed report, it is no wonder that we receive so many referrals from clients our services to their family and acquaintances.
+With our systematic approach to inspecting your property and the latest software technology with digital photos embedded into the reports, you are able to actually see any issues discovered.
+With our detailed reporting it’s easy to understand why we get so many clients recommending our service to family and acquaintances.

 • Pre Purchase & Pre Sale Reports